liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/00-intro.markdown

 2. Creating the Screenlet's UI (its View).

 3. Creating the Screenlet's server call.
-Screenlets use *interactors* to make server calls.
+Screenlets use Interactors to make server calls.

 4. Creating the Screenlet class.
 The Screenlet class governs the Screenlet's